dwyl/auth/role-based-access-control.md

 # Role Based Access Control (RBAC)

-_Understand_ the fundamentals of Role Based Access Control (RBAC)
+_Understand_ the fundamentals of Role Based Access Control (RBAC) so that you can easily control who has access to what in your App.

 ## Why?

-RBAC lets you easily manage roles and permissions in any application and see at a glance exactly permissions a person has in the system.
+RBAC lets you easily manage roles and permissions in any application and see at a glance exactly what permissions a person has.
 It reduces complexity over traditional
-Access Control List (ACL) based permissions systems.
+Access Control List (ACL) based permissions systems and helps everyone building and maintaining the app to focus on security.

 ## What?